maxdl/PointDensity.IJ/README.rst

 ===============

 PointDensity.IJ is a software tool for analysis of immunogold labeled electron micrographs.
-Specifically, it is used to analyse gold labeling along membrane segments or other open linear paths.
+Specifically, it is used to analyse gold labeling associated with membrane-enclosed compartments or other closed segmented paths.
 It is of course also possible to use the tool for other types of two-dimensional spatial point patterns.

 PointDensity.IJ is used in conjunction with its companion Python component, PointDensity.py.